How to Interviewtutorial how-to interview career

 You might have multiple interviews with different people throughout the day, or you might have one interview with a panel of multiple interviewers.

 These will be a mix of behavioral and technical questions.
-(See Interviews below.)
+(See Interviews section below.)

 Another type of interview is a project-based interview, where instead of getting a set of questions, you’re given a project to work on.
-Admittedly I have the least experience with this one, but you can go here to read more about it.
+Admittedly I have the least experience with this one, but you can go to this article on technical interviews to read more about it.

 Team Fit Interviews